 As Android Market has grown to about the 20,000 apps mark, it is interesting to compare two different approaches to user experience.
-While Apple sets up very strict approval rules in effort to assure only well done and polished apps get through to an end-user, Google doesn’t set any approval process at all.
-Aesthetics have never been Google’s concern although it’s nothing-gets-in-the-users-way approach has became a signature style on its own.
-And it does work very well on the web, but for mobile apps it may not.
+While Apple sets up very strict approval rules in an effort to assure only well-done and polished apps get through to an end-user, Google doesn’t set any approval process at all.
+Aesthetics have never been Google’s concern although its nothing-gets-in-the-users-way approach has become a signature style on its own.
+And it does work very well on the web, but for mobile apps, it may not.

-In many cases visual aspects of apps and UI become the very corners that are being cut in order to minimize product-to-market time and expenses.
-As a result, we see less-than-inspiring graphics, confusing user interfaces and an overall lack of consistency.
-One of iPhone's strong points is the well-designed default UI elements that help to assure some level of consistency across various applications.
-After all, apps are just tools running on a mobile device and shared layout principals help a great deal in minimizing the learning curve for users.
+In many cases, visual aspects of apps and UI become the very corners that are being cut in order to minimize product-to-market time and expenses.
+As a result, we see less-than-inspiring graphics, confusing user interfaces, and an overall lack of consistency.
+One of the iPhone's strong points is the well-designed default UI elements that help to assure some level of consistency across various applications.
+After all, apps are just tools running on a mobile device, and shared layout principles help a great deal in minimizing the learning curve for users.

-Below is a screenshot of Apple Store’s Movies App that uses default iPhone library elements as well as a very similar app from Android Market.
+Below is a screenshot of the Apple Store’s Movies App that uses default iPhone library elements as well as a very similar app from the Android Market.